codeforpdx/recordexpungPDX/doc/docker.md

 **Web Server Container**

-This container will run the Nginx web server and our application.
+This container will run the Nginx web server, which serves the static frontend pages, and forwards api calls to the backend service.

 **Database Container**